Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 --------

 QuantizeML package provides base layers and quantization tools for deep-learning models.
-It allows the quantization of CNN and Vision Transformer models using low-bitwidth weights and outputs.
+It allows the quantization of CNN models using low-bitwidth weights and outputs.
 Once quantized with the provided tools, CNN2SNN toolkit will be able to convert the model and execute it with Akida runtime.

 The FixedPoint representation
 -----------------------------